HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 ## Big Picture Event Storming

-Our first tool is Event Storming[ES], which is in its essence the plotting of Domain events [usually depicted in orange] on a somewhat linear time scale as they occur in real life.
+Our first tool is Event Storming[ES], which is essentially the plotting of Domain events [usually depicted in orange] on a somewhat linear time scale as they occur in real life.

 Our 1st iteration yielded:

 ![1st iteration Event Storming](/img/blog/Event_Storming_I1.jpg)

-While the key concept to separate Bounded Contexts is the [Ubiquitous Language  ](https://martinfowler.com/bliki/UbiquitousLanguage.html), I feel there should also be a core set of Unambiguous Vocabulary to unify at the domain level.
+While [Ubiquitous Language  ](https://martinfowler.com/bliki/UbiquitousLanguage.html) is the key to separate out Bounded Contexts, I feel there should also be a core set of Unambiguous Vocabulary to unify a domain.
 The word _Event_ in English has different meanings depending on the context, especially in software & DDD.
 So in a nod to my Indian heritage, I standardized on the Sanskrit root word for events, meetups, conferences, functions etc -> **Karyakaram**

 Please notice the spacing between the events.
 Some are bunched up together and this is a reflection of their proximity to each other in respect of time.
 Our bounded contexts are emerging.

 These events are triggered by commands[depicted as blue rectangular boxes] which are usually "intentioned" by users [in yellow] or external systems [in pink].

-Our 2nd iteration results:
+Our 2nd iteration results in:

 ![2nd iteration Event Storming](https://res.cloudinary.com/mumbai-hackerspace/image/upload/q_auto,f_auto/v1599142822/Visage/Design-ES-2nd.jpg)

-Note how we have now added a few more events.
+Note how we have now added a few more Domain events.
 This process of discovery is encouraged in Event Storming.
 Our first draft will never be perfect but it sets the bedrock for further exploration.

 Also we noticed that our technical biases are creeping in[Send Email, duh🤦‍♂️].
 We need to ensure all terms are only domain specific.
 Lets do some correction and flesh out the rest of the diagram.